-HHW accepted by the CoHHW Program shall be limited to materials as defined in Health and Safety Code Section 25218, as amended from time to time, and include, but are not limited to, automotive fluids, automotive and other types of batteries, latex and oil paint, oil filters, garden chemicals, household cleaners, pool chemicals, mercury thermostats, fluorescent lamps containing mercury, household batteries, e-waste and other common hazardous consumer products.
+HHW accepted by the CoHHW Program shall be limited to those materials that qualify as Hazardous Waste under Health and Safety Code Section 25218.1, as amended from time to time.
+These materials include, but are not limited to, automotive fluids, automotive and other types of batteries, latex and oil paint, oil filters, garden chemicals, household cleaners, pool chemicals, mercury thermostats, fluorescent lamps containing mercury, household batteries, e-waste and other common hazardous consumer products.